JULIELab/JEmAS/README.md

 - NumberCount: the number of numeric expressions (numbers, currency,...)

 ## Contact
-I am happy to give additional information or get feedback on this tool via email: sven-eric.buechel@uni-jena.de
+I am happy to give additional information or get feedback on this tool via email: sven.buechel@uni-jena.de